oceanprotocol/docs/content/tutorials/react-setup.md

 GITHUB-EMBED https://github.com/oceanprotocol/react-tutorial/blob/e639e9ed4432e8b72ca453d50ed7bdaa36f1efb4/src/index.js jsx 15-16,19-28,35-39 GITHUB-EMBED

-This will initiate a connection to all Ocean components in Nile, load the contracts, and finally store the Ocean object in the local component state for reuse.
+This will initiate a connection to all Ocean components in Rinkeby, load the contracts, and finally store the Ocean object in the local component state for reuse.

 We also set the `verbose` option of ocean.js so we better see what's going on.